zocker-160/ifm/doc/maps.rst

 When you come to actually explore those directions, and add links to new rooms, the corresponding room exit markers will no longer be drawn.
-So you can leave the ``exit`` clauses in if you want.
+So you can leave the :keyword:`exit` clauses in if you want.

 Map Sections
 ============

 In IFM, rooms are divided into groups called *map sections*.
 Each room in a map section has an explicit spatial relationship to all the other rooms in that section.
-A room which is obtained by moving via a ``dir`` clause from a previous room is on the same map section as the previous room, since its co-ordinates can be calculated relative to it.
+A room which is obtained by moving via a :keyword:`dir` clause from a previous room is on the same map section as the previous room, since its co-ordinates can be calculated relative to it.

 There are several reasons why it might be a good idea to split a game map into different sections: